marcelvdmade/mcbitsarm/README.md

 ## MCBits on STM32f407

-A master thesis project from Marcel
+A master thesis project from Marcel van der Made

 ### File structure

-*hostside/ contains Python scripts to communicate with the board *inc/ contains the header and data files of MCBits *libopencm3/ contains firmware libraries
+*hostside/ contains Python scripts to communicate with the board *inc/ contains the header and data files of the improved McBits for the Cortex M4 *inc_original/ contains the header and data files of the orginal McBits implementation on https://www.win.tue.nl/~tchou/mcbits/
-*src/ contains the source files of McBits
+*libopencm3/ contains firmware libraries
-*keygen/ contains a project to generate and output a keypair *output/ contains the original message which is encrypted, and is used to store generated data, e.g. speeds and generated keys
+*original/ contains the source files of the orginal McBits implementation *speed/ contains the source files of the improved McBits implementation with the original multiplication *speed_s/ contains the source files of the improved McBits implementation with assembly Karatsuba multiplication

 ### Installation